Technical Info on PageStat

 A: No. How could this possibly be programmed into a system?
 Different players have a different impact on a team's results.
 Assigning a value to a player who is injured is nearly impossible.
 It could be done, but it would be a logistical nightmare.
 I'd have to know, at any given time, every player who was injured in Minnesota, and what their stats were prior to being injured.

 Q: Lately our team has been doing very well.
 We just started slowly.
 Isn't that taken into account?

 A: It is taken into account.
 The system give a heavier weight to recent games played than to games played earlier in the season.

 There have been a number of issues raised by people which have led to changes in how PageStat works.
 Appreciation is expressed to those whom have raised such issues!

 PageStat has its roots in the 70's, when it was developed as a means of rating NFL teams.
 There were never any real objective studies to see how well it worked; my memory was that it had some success in predicting winners of upcoming games.
 You wouldn't get rich in Las Vegas using it, however.

 I imported it in 1997 to Minnesota high school hockey.
 It was in reponse to a basic question I had of how all teams in Minnesota stacked up against each other.
 Tom Hawley's ratings, which used to be posted weekly in the Duluth News-Tribune, really piqued my interest.
 And so the project was started.

 PageStat was eventually expanded to also cover NFL football and NCAA D-1 Mens' Hockey.
-At some point it will also be extended to NHL hockey.
+At some point it may also be extended to NHL hockey and major league baseball.